|Designer||Riddle & Hunslet Engine Company|

-After modification and renumbering as No 3882 of 1964, it was bought by the National Coal Board and allocated to Maesteg washery until withdrawal in 1973.
+After modification and renumbering as No 3882 in 1962, it was bought by the National Coal Board and allocated to Maesteg washery until withdrawal in 1973.
 Here, it gained the name Maureen.

-In 1976, Maureen was purchased privately for preservation and taken to Bristol, before arriving in Devon in 1978.
+In 1976, Maureen was purchased privately for preservation and taken to Bristol to work on the Bristol Suburban Railway at Bitton, It then moved to the Dart Valley Railway in 1978.
 Restoration was completed on the South Devon Railway in 1984 when the locomotive was renamed Barbara in memory of the wife of Dave Phelps, one of the then owners.

 The locomotive was purchased for use on the Mid Hants Railway in the late 1990s.

 The locomotive was then rebuilt and converted from a saddle tank to an 0-6-0 tender engine.
 This enabled it to be used as “Douglas” from the Thomas the Tank Engine stories.
 The tender frame was formerly LMS Fowler 3,500 gallon tender which had been purchased from British Railways.